 Questions can be directed to:

-Pursuing a college degree is an achievement desired by many parents for their child; however, many students are tasked with having to take developmental coursework upon entering college.
-This is coursework that does not provide credits towards the student’s degree of study.
-Regrettably, having to take these developmental courses while in college results in additional time and money spent for these students and their families.
+Pursuing a college degree is an achievement many parents desire for their children; however, many students are tasked with taking developmental coursework upon entering college.
+This coursework does not provide credits toward the student’s degree of study—regrettably, having to take these developmental courses while in college results in additional time and money spent for these students and their families.

-Fortunately, there is a solution to this problem called College Ready English and Math, also known as CREAM.
+Fortunately, a solution to this problem is called College Ready English and Math, also known as CREAM.
 Through CREAM, North Dakota students can take that same necessary coursework during their senior year of high school.
-Successful completion of these courses while in high school provides students the opportunity to begin taking all credit-bearing courses immediately in college, saving both time and money.
+Completing these courses while in high school allows students to begin taking all credit-bearing classes immediately in college, saving both time and money.

-If you are interested in learning more about CREAM, so your 11th grader can access this program during his/her senior year of high school, please visit with the following staff at our school:
+If you are interested in learning more about CREAM so your 11th grader can access this program during their senior year of high school, please visit with the following staff at our school:

-(Insert names and contact information for staff with knowledge on CREAM)
+(Insert names and contact information of staff with knowledge of CREAM)

-The North Dakota State Legislature has appropriated funds to the North Dakota Department of Public Instruction and the Center for Distance Education to administer this program.
-A fact sheet on CREAM is available on the NDDPI website at www.nd.gov/dpi/cream
+The North Dakota State Legislature has appropriated funds to administer this program to the North Dakota Department of Public Instruction.
+Information about CREAM is available on the NDDPI website at www.nd.gov/dpi/cream

-If you would like to visit with me on this issue, please call or email me anytime.
+If you want to visit me on this issue, please call or email me anytime.